1.1 Employment is freely chosen ⚫

 1.6.5 Working hours may exceed 60 hours in any seven-day period only in exceptional circumstances where all of the following are met:

-• this is allowed by national law.
+- this is allowed by national law;

-• this is allowed by a collective agreement freely negotiated with a workers’ organisation representing a significant portion of the workforce.
+- this is allowed by a collective agreement freely negotiated with a workers’ organisation representing a significant portion of the workforce;

-• the employer can demonstrate that exceptional circumstances apply such as unexpected production peaks, accidents or emergencies.
+- the employer can demonstrate that exceptional circumstances apply such as unexpected production peaks, accidents or emergencies.
+Please note, seasonal fluctuations are not exceptional circumstances.

 1.6.6 Workers shall be provided with at least one day off in every seven-day period or, where allowed by national law, two days off in every 14-day period. * International standards recommend the progressive reduction of normal hours of work, when appropriate, to 40 hours per week, without any reduction in workers’ wages as hours are reduced.

-1.7 No discrimination is practiced
+1.7 No discrimination is practised ⚫

 1.7.1 There is no discrimination in hiring, compensation, access to training, promotion, termination, general day-to-day workplace practice or retirement based on race, caste, national origin, religion, age, disability, gender, marital status, sexual orientation, union membership or political affiliation.

-1.8 Regular employment is provided
+1.8 Regular employment is provided ⚫

 1.8.1 To every extent possible work performed must be on the basis of a recognised employment relationship established through national law and practice.